openshift/assisted-test-infra/GUIDE.md

 1. A popup window labeled `New Bare Metal OpenShift Cluster` opens and requests a Cluster Name and OpenShift Version.
 Enter an appropriate Cluster Name.

-   > NOTE: The OpenShift Version selected is the value assigned to `OPENSHIFT_VERSION` (defaults to 4.7)
+   > NOTE: The OpenShift Version selected is the value assigned to `OPENSHIFT_VERSION`.
+If not set, then it uses the default provided by the assisted-service.

 1. On the next screen, enter the **Base DNS Domain**, **Pull Secret**, and **SSH Public Key**.
 Once complete, click on the button **Validate & Save Changes**.